skylight-hq/skylight.digital/_projects/usaf_arms.md

 - Redesigning the user experience to better meet the needs of aviation resource managers
 - Rebuilding it using a modern technical architecture and technology stack
-- Interfacing with the old component to migrate and keep data synchronized until it's no longer needed and can be decommissioned
+- Interfacing with the old component to migrate and keep data synchronized until it's no longer needed and could be decommissioned

-This new application serves as a resusable infrastructure for accelerating the modernization of the other six modules and eventually all of ARMS, so the old one can be retired.
+Our work to build out this new, loosely-coupled application provided a foundational and resusable infrastructure for accelerating the modernization of the other six modules and eventually all of ARMS, so the old one could be retired.
 {% endcapture %}

 {% capture results %}
 - Rapidly developed a prototype of the new Jumps Module to demonstrate the feasibility of our modernization approach, earning stakeholder buy-in
-- Preparing to launch a production version of the new application
+- Developed a functional, modernized version of the Jumps Module
-- Beginning the process of modernizing the other modules of ARMS, starting with user research and technical discovery
+- Initiated the process of modernizing the other modules of ARMS, which included user research and technical discovery
 {% endcapture %}

 {% include project.html